MileHacker Logo

 Always observe marine life from a distance.
 Wear appropriate footwear in the water.

 Be aware of potential hazards when swimming or snorkeling.
-Coral cuts can happen; wear Water shoes or reef Socks to protect your feet.
+Coral cuts can occur; wear Water shoes or reef Socks to take care of your feet.

 Stonefish, which have venomous spines, hide in sandy or rocky bottoms; Water shoes offer protection.
 Shuffle your feet when hiking in shallow water to alert stingrays and avoid stepping on them.